University Lecture Series

 Semester Two 2024 courses run from Monday 15 July until Friday 18 October 2024, and include a two-week mid-semester break from Monday 26 August – Friday 6 September.
 There are no classes during the mid-semester break.

-Course List Semester One 2024:
+Course List Semester Two 2024:

-HISTORY 103 - Global History
+HISTORY 205 - Bloodlands: Global Warfare

 MUS 149 - Rock to Reggae: Tracking Popular Music in New Zealand